Venue: LH 0.06 - Loxley House, Station Street, Nottingham, NG2 3NG. View directions

 Declarations of Interests

-With that clarification the minutes were confirmed as a true record of the meeting and were signed by the Chair.
+The minutes of the meeting held on 12 February 2019 were confirmed as a correct record and signed by the Chair.

 Reasons for decision